DJKC/TextGPT/README.md

 # TextGPT
-Appllication to send sms messages text-davinci-3.
+Application to send sms messages text-davinci-3 and receive an answer.